– vegan – gluten free – oil free – refined sugar free – low fat –

 - GF old-fashioned rolled oats: Both gluten-free and original rolled oats work well with these overnight oats.
 I have not tried this recipe with steel cut oats or instant/quick-cooking oats, so I cannot attest to how they will turn out.
 If you do try them, I would love to know how it worked in the comments :).

-- Plain oat milk: you can use any nondairy milk of your pleasing.
-I enjoy either oat, soy or cashew milk for it’s extra creaminess.
+- Plain soy milk: you can use any nondairy milk of your pleasing.
+I enjoy soy milk for it’s taste, creaminess, protein and additional health benefits.

 Serving Size1 servings